 Insert a new paragraph and table after the 9th paragraph:

-The result of an exchange of TWT Setup frames is defined in Table 10-19a.
-In general, the meaning of Request TWT is that the transmitting STA will negotiate the TWT parameters for a TWT agreement, Suggest TWT indicates that the transmitting STA offers a set of preferred TWT parameters for a TWT agreement but will accept whatever the responding STA indicates and Demand TWT indicates tha the transmitting STA will accept only the indicated TWT parameters for a TWT agreeement. (#4777)For a responding STA, accept TWT(#6547) indicates that the responding STA has initiated a TWT agreement with the given parameters, alternate TWT(#6548) indicates a counter-offer of TWT parameters without the creation of a TWT agreement and dictate TWT(#6549) indicates that no TWT agreement is created, but one can be created using the indicated TWT parameters.(#4767)(#4846) (#7210) (#7211) (#7212) (#7213) (#7214) (#7215) (#8129) (#8423) (#9435) (#4767)(#4846)(#4779)(#5062)(#5064) (#5777) (#5778) (#7209) (#7211) (#7212) (#7213) (#7214) (#7215)
+The result of an exchange of TWT Setup frames between a TWT requesting STA and a TWT responding STA is defined in Table 10-19a.
+In general, the meaning of Request TWT is that the transmitting STA does not provide a set of TWT parameters for a TWT agreement, leaving the choice of parameters to the responding STA, Suggest TWT indicates that the transmitting STA offers a set of preferred TWT parameters for a TWT agreement but might accept alternative TWT parameters that the responding STA indicates and Demand TWT indicates that the transmitting STA will currently accept only the indicated TWT parameters for a TWT agreeement.
+Reject TWT transmitted by a requesting STA or a responding STA with an existing TWT agreement is used to terminate that agreement.
+Reject TWT transmitted by a responding STA as part of a negotiation for a new TWT agreement is used to indicate that the negotiation has ended in failure to create a new TWT agreement.(#4777) When transmitted by a responding STA, Accept TWT(#6547) indicates that the responding STA has initiated a TWT agreement with the given parameters, Alternate TWT(#6548) indicates a counter-offer of TWT parameters without the creation of a TWT agreement and Dictate TWT(#6549) indicates that no TWT agreement is created, but one is likely to be created using the indicated TWT parameters if the requesting STA transmits a new TWT setup request with those parameters.(#4767)(#4846) (#7210) (#7211) (#7212) (#7213) (#7214) (#7215) (#8129) (#8423) (#9435)

+A TWT requesting STA shall set the Broadcast subfield to 0 and the Wake TBTT Negotiation subfield to 0 in the TWT element of transmitted TWT Setup request frames. (#4767)(#4846)(#4779)(#5062)(#5064) (#5777) (#5778) (#7209) (#7211) (#7212) (#7213) (#7214) (#7215)